Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-Having established the improvement, we want to understand the underlying mechanism.
-In particular, we investigate to what extent this improvement depends on the presence and correctness---using existing type annotations as ground truth---of the inferred types.
-Thus, we analyse how presence and correctness affect achieved coverage.
+This coverage improvement is a consequence of the interdependence between type information and coverage: better type information enables the test generator to construct more suitable inputs and reach more branches; conversely, reaching more branches exposes more runtime behaviour from which \typetracing can infer better types.
+To examine to what extent the observed improvement is caused by this interdependence, we stratify the achieved coverage by the correctness of the inferred types, using existing type annotations as ground truth.
 We therefore differentiate between partial matches~(\match), mismatches~(\mismatch), no type inferred~(\missing) or the \inlinelst{any} type inferred~(\any).
 After \pynguin finishes, we obtain both: the achieved coverage for each method and the types that \pynguin inferred and used during this test generation process for each method.
 As we know the ground truth for many types in the \dseval dataset based on existing code hints, we compare \pynguin's inferred types against this ground truth, check for partial matching and assign each resulting case to the coverage achieved for the method the type belongs to. \Cref{tab:configuration-match-coverage} shows the mean coverage values per configuration and type match along with the number of cases in each group.
-We observe that using type hints~(\TypeHints and \TypeHintsTypeTracing) achieves more \match cases~(\TypehintsMatchCount and \TypehintstypetracingMatchCount) than not using type hints but solely relaying on \typetracing~(\NotypehintstypetracingMatchCount for \TypeHintsTypeTracing).
-However, the achieved relative coverage for \match when using \typetracing is higher~(\NotypehintstypetracingMatchCoverage and \TypehintstypetracingMatchCoverage) than without it~(\TypehintsMatchCoverage).
-One reason for this might be, that for the goal of achieving coverage the type hints inferred by \typetracing are more valuable than existing ones.
-Another reason could be that the \match cases for \NoTypeHintsTypeTracing high coverage might be easier to achieve.
-However, due to the \match cases for \TypeHints~(\TypehintsMatchCount) being in a similar range than the ones for \TypeHintsTypeTracing~(\TypehintstypetracingMatchCount) this is likely not the only reason.
-A combination of both is therefore the most plausible explanation.
-The distribution for the \mismatch case is similar to the \match case in terms of achieved relative branch coverage, with both \NoTypeHintsTypeTracing and \TypeHintsTypeTracing outperforming \TypeHints.
-In terms of \mismatch cases, \NoTypeHintsTypeTracing~(\NotypehintstypetracingMismatchCount) comes first, followed by \TypeHintsTypeTracing~(\TypehintstypetracingMismatchCount), and then \TypeHints~(\TypehintsMismatchCount).
+We observe that using type hints~(\TypeHints and \TypeHintsTypeTracing) achieves more \match cases~(\exnum{\TypeHintsMatchCount} and \exnum{\TypeHintsTypeTracingMatchCount}) than not using type hints but solely relying on \typetracing~(\exnum{\RandomTypesTypeTracingMatchCount}).
+However, the achieved relative coverage for \match when using \typetracing is higher~(\RandomTypesTypeTracingMatchCoverage and \TypeHintsTypeTracingMatchCoverage) than without it~(\TypeHintsMatchCoverage).
+The distribution for the \mismatch case is similar to the \match case in terms of achieved relative branch coverage, with both \RandomTypesTypeTracing and \TypeHintsTypeTracing outperforming \TypeHints.
+In terms of \mismatch cases, \RandomTypesTypeTracing~(\RandomTypesTypeTracingMismatchCount) comes first, followed by \TypeHintsTypeTracing~(\TypeHintsTypeTracingMismatchCount), and then \TypeHints~(\TypeHintsMismatchCount).
 This ordering aligns with expectations, as relying solely on \typetracing is less likely to achieve a partial match compared to using existing type hints.
-Furthermore, inferring a wrong type~(\mismatch) leads to a higher coverage than not being able to infer a type at all~(\missing or \any).
-We observe this for all but the \NoTypeHints configuration, which is a special case we will discuss later.
+Furthermore, inferring a wrong type~(\mismatch) leads to higher coverage than not being able to infer a type at all~(\missing or \any).
+We observe this for all but the \RandomTypes configuration, which is a special case we will discuss later.
 Overall, we gain two insights from this analysis.
 Firstly, type hints inferred by \typetracing are more valuable for reaching higher coverage than existing type hints even though they are less likely to match manually annotated types.
 Secondly, even types that are wrong according to partial matching against manual type hints have a positive impact on the achieved coverage.